mosaicml/examples/examples/stable_diffusion_dreambooth/README.md

 ```

 # Results
 The default config is `yamls/dreambooth.yaml`.
-It trains only the Unet portion of `Stable Diffusion v1-4` for `800 batches`.
+It trains only the Unet and language encoder of `Stable Diffusion v1-4` for `800 batches`.
 A default set of evaluation prompts are included in the yaml and will be logged to weights & baises every `50 batches`.

 Results from the default config and the prompt  `"a majestic shiba inu doge wearing a blue sweater"`:
 <p align="center">